Teaching Visa Sponsorship Jobs in New Mexico

 Which visa types are most common for teaching roles in New Mexico?

-The J-1 Exchange Visitor visa is widely used for international teachers coming through cultural exchange programs, typically for three-year placements with possible extensions.
+The J-1 visa Exchange Visitor visa is widely used for international teachers coming through cultural exchange programs, typically for three-year placements with possible extensions.
 The H-1B visa applies to teaching positions requiring at least a bachelor's degree in a relevant field, such as K-12 specialist roles or university faculty.
 Some districts also sponsor TN visas for qualified Canadian and Mexican educators in eligible categories.

 Which companies and school districts sponsor visas for teaching jobs in New Mexico?

 Albuquerque Public Schools, the state's largest district, has recruited internationally for bilingual and special education positions.
 Las Cruces Public Schools and Santa Fe Public Schools have also participated in teacher exchange and sponsorship programs.
-At the higher education level, the University of New Mexico and New Mexico State University sponsor H-1B petitions for faculty and research-intensive instructional roles on a regular basis.
+At the higher education level, the University of New Mexico and New Mexico State University sponsor H-1B visa petitions for faculty and research-intensive instructional roles on a regular basis.

 How to find teaching visa sponsorship jobs in New Mexico?